'Likely' Power Shutoffs To Impact Multiple NorCal Counties Amid Red Flag Warning

 SACRAMENTO (CBS13) — Power shutoffs are “likely” Monday in 13 counties, including multiple across the Sacramento region, with severe fire weather expected, Pacific Gas and Electric announced.

 The shutoffs are expected to occur between early Monday morning and Wednesday evening.
-A Red Flad Warning will be in place Sunday night from 11 p.m. to 11 a.m. on Tuesday for portions of the Sacramento Valley, Sierra Nevada and foothills.READ MORE: Suspicious Package In Stockton Deemed Safe, Deputies Say
+A Red Flad Warning will be in place Sunday night from 11 p.m. to 11 a.m. on Tuesday for portions of the Sacramento Valley, Sierra Nevada and foothills.READ MORE: 4 Famous Giant Trees Unharmed By Sequoia National Park Fire

-According to the National Weather Service, gusty winds will develop late Sunday night across portions of the Sacramento Valley and surrounding areas “with the strongest winds for the Valley, Coastal Range, and mountains north of Interstate 80 are expected Monday morning.”READ MORE: Man Stabbed To Death In Truckee
+According to the National Weather Service, gusty winds will develop late Sunday night across portions of the Sacramento Valley and surrounding areas “with the strongest winds for the Valley, Coastal Range, and mountains north of Interstate 80 are expected Monday morning.”READ MORE: Meat-Processing Pause Hits California's Smaller Butchers

 The potentially impacted counties are Butte, Colusa, Glenn, Kern, Lake, Mendocino, Napa, Santa Barbara, Shasta, Solano, Sonoma, Tehama and Yolo.

-Approximately 1,400 customers are expected to be impacted in across Colusa, Solano and Yolo counties.MORE NEWS: Man Suspected Of Killing Girl, 10, In Car-To-Car Shooting
+Approximately 1,400 customers are expected to be impacted in across Colusa, Solano and Yolo counties.MORE NEWS: Pfizer Says COVID-19 Vaccine Works In Kids Ages 5 To 11

 To see if you or your community will be impacted, enter your address on PG&E’s website.